Loading...

 Since moving to Seattle in 2020, Lauren has continued to train and perform, as well as teach.
 She currently teaches Dance and P.E. at a middle school in Bellevue and also enjoys hiking, camping, and biking.
 In her classes, Lauren encourages dancers to explore, develop, and celebrate their individual artistic expression, while challenging them through strong and balanced technical training to reach their fullest potential.

-Nicole Cardona
+Nicole Flores

-Nicole Nicole Cardona (They/She) is a movement artist from Chicago Illinois.
+Nicole Nicole Flores (They/She) is a movement artist from Chicago Illinois.
 Holding a BFA from Columbia College Chicago, their midwest roots are sunken greatly into finding spaces where community can grow and flourish.
 After graduating in 2017, Nicole lived in Los Angeles full time, receiving secondary training from The American Musical and Dramatics Academy (AMDA).
 As her budding career continued to grow, Nicole was a scholarship recipient for the LA contemporary Dance Company's 2019 and 2021 Summer intensives, giving her the opportunity to perform as a Guest Artist in Genevieve Carson's work; "Ebba".
 Nicole joined Psychopomp Dance Theater in 2019 as a performing artist.
 They have been a co-facilitator for their 2021 and 2023 summer workshops as well as a close collaborator with Artistic Director, Shenandoah Harris.
 Now in bloom in Seattle since 2021, Nicole has truly found a home in the dance community here.
 Nicole has performed works by Dance Undercurrent, Coriolis Dance Collective, and Badmarmar DANCE, among others.
 Nicole was granted two residencies in January of 2023 through Velocity Dance and Coriolis Dance Collective.
 During these two separate but simultaneous residencies, Nicole created two iterations of "These Heavy Bones" - a work that deals with the weight that depression and anxiety holds on our bodies.
 Nicole hopes to combine these two iterations in the future, culminating in an evening length immersive experience.
 When Nicole is not dancing or choreographing they are also a certified personal trainer and is very passionate about how we can bring functionality and strength into our dance practices.

 Rose Amlin